 - Complete all courses outlined in program requirements to equal a total of 121.5 academic/clinical trimester credits - Complete all NARM required clinical experiences.
-(In order to assure requirement currency requirements for the year you plan to graduate, please refer to MEAC Students and Graduates - North American Registry of Midwives (narm.org) - Pass all Integrated Assessments - Complete a doula training - Certification in NRP and CPR - Copy of required practice guidelines, emergency care plan, and informed disclosure - Current membership in a local or national midwifery organization - All core midwifery courses must have been completed within the last ten years and cannot be acquired via MCU's portfolio evaluation - Pass PROD 1000 (pass/fail), core midwifery courses with at least a B- grade, and all other courses with at least a C grade.
+(In order to assure requirement currency requirements for the year you plan to graduate, please refer to MEAC Students and Graduates North American Registry of Midwives (narm.org) - Pass all Integrated Assessments - Complete a doula training - Current NRP and CPR certifications - Copy of required practice guidelines, emergency care plan, and informed disclosure - Current membership in a local or national midwifery organization - All core midwifery courses must have been completed within the last ten years - Pass all core midwifery courses with at least a B- grade, and all other courses with at least a C grade.
 Core midwifery courses are indicated in dark red font in the Course Descriptions section of this handbook.